Audi Car Finance Refunds: Check If You’re Owed Compensation

 Common Issues with Audi Finance Agreements

-Audi, like many car manufacturers, offers various financing options, including Personal Contract Purchase (PCP) agreements, which are popular due to their lower monthly payments.
-However, several common issues have surfaced with Audi finance agreements, primarily linked to mis-selling practices that have caused financial strain on customers.
-If you feel you’ve been mis-sold your Audi finance product, you may be eligible to file a claim.
+Like most car manufacturers, Audi provides a range of financing options to make their vehicles more affordable, including Personal Contract Purchase (PCP) agreements.
+PCP is a popular method of paying for a car because the monthly payments are lower than other options.
+However, a number of issues have been found to be common in Audi finance agreements.
+The issues relate to mis-selling and have left customers with finance agreements that have proven to be an expensive strain on their finances.
+If you believe you were mis-sold your Audi finance product, you could be able to make a claim.
 Below, we’ll discuss some of the most common issues with Audi finance agreements, particularly relating to PCP agreements, and what you can do if you believe you've been impacted.

 1. PCP Mis-selling cases involving balloon payments